Efficient Stable Population Protocols for Parity and Beyond: Efficient Protocols with Anomaly Detection

 Now, let's assume that no clock or protocol anomaly was detected.
 As mentioned before, in some round $r\le LOG+3$, state $(x_{win})$ or $(y_{win})$ must have occurred.
 So the conclusion $|X|=|Y|$ cannot be reached.
 Since no anomaly was detected, at the end of round $r$, the leader must have also adopted the same state $(x_{win})$ or $(y_{win})$, as well as every other agent.
 Therefore, at the beginning of round $r$, all agents must have had state $(x_{win})$ or state $(0|1|2)$.
 Since $\Delta>0$, all states in any round cannot be equal to $(y_{win})$ or $(-2|-1|0)$.
 Thus, the outcome $|X|<|Y|$ cannot be reached.
 This~guarantees that all agents adopt the correct final state $(X_{win})$ meaning $|X|>|Y|$.

 In the second case, bias $\Delta=0$.
 In the dominant scenario, which holds whp, at the end of each round $r<LOG+4$, there are three possible states $(a)=(-1|0|1)$ due to Theorem \ref{load_balancing}.
-When moving to round $LOG+4$, the leader adopts the value $(tie)$, and in turn all other agents.
+Upon entering round $LOG+4$, the leader adopts $(tie)$, followed by all other agents.

 Now, let's assume that no anomaly was detected.
 Assume also by contradiction that in some round $r<LOG+4$, state $(x_{win})$ or $(y_{win})$ appeared -- without loss of generality, let this be $(x_{win})$.
 Then, since $\Delta=0$, state $(y_{win})$ or $(-2|-1)$ must also have appeared in round $r$.
 However, this would result in the detection of an anomaly in round $r+1$.
 This proves that state $(x_{win})$ or $(y_{win})$ did not appear before round $LOG+4$.
-This means that when moving to round $LOG+4$, both the leader and all other agents will assume the state $(tie)$, which reflects the correct outcome $|X|=|Y|$. \end{proof}
+This means that when moving to round $LOG+4$, both the leader and all other agents adopt the state $(tie)$, which reflects the correct outcome $|X|=|Y|$. \end{proof}